- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Common causes of carpal tunnel syndrome include extended computer use, driving, manual labor, as well as unnatural patterns of hand use that may cause injury, such as improper heavy lifting and/or exercising.
 Patients of all age groups are susceptible to developing conditions that could result in entrapment of the median nerve, causing carpal tunnel syndrome, but the rate of incidence is higher in patients between 30 and 60 years of age

 Through a personalized combination of specialized treatments, Dr. Steven Shoshany has helped hundreds of New Yorkers' find permanent pain relief by reversing the damage caused by carpal tunnel syndrome and addressing its root cause.
 Treatments made available by Dr. Shoshany and his team to patients in NYC who experience carpal tunnel syndrome include manual decompression, Active Release Technique® (ART), Graston Technique®, physical therapy, cold laser therapy, kinesio taping, acupuncture, pain management, and more.
-All treatments offered at Dr. Shoshany’s state-of-the-art rehabilitation center in NYC are non-surgical and offer prompt results and long-term improvement.
+All Carpal Tunnel treatment NYC options that are offered at Dr. Shoshany’s state-of-the-art rehabilitation center in NYC are non-surgical and offer prompt results and long-term improvement.
+Contact us today for an appointment.